 The Victorian kitchen was anything but a modern kitchen.
-Its basic organizing principal was entirely different, which is why it really is not possible to recreate a Victorian kitchen just by adding some Victorian-looking cabinet doors and a few accessories.
-It takes an entirely new, or rather very old, approach to kitchen design, but one that works very well in a modern kitchen …
+Its basic organizing principle was entirely different, which is why it really is not possible to recreate a Victorian kitchen just by adding some Victorian-looking cabinet doors and a few accessories.
+It takes an entirely new, or rather very old, approach to kitchen design but one that works very well in a modern kitchen …

 The Victorian Bath: The Comfortable Bathroom

-The Victorians invented the modern bath with running water, porcelain fixtures and a flushing toilet.
+The Victorians invented the modern bath with running water, porcelain fixtures, and a flushing toilet.
 And, to celebrate their inventiveness, proceeded to add as much fuss and detail as they could to the room.
-Victorian bathrooms, especially in England and the Northeast United States were elaborate fanciful rooms designed for comfort, relaxation and liesure.
+Victorian bathrooms, especially in England and the Northeast United States were elaborate fanciful rooms designed for comfort, relaxation, and leisure.

 Victorian Interiors: The Evolution of Opulence